Updated on: 9/10/2020

-Across the Pacific Northwest, cities, towns and communities are suffering from the effects of massive wildfires in the region.
+Every year, cities, towns, and communities suffer from the effects of massive wildfires on the West Coast.
 Not only are we seeing the impact of these fires, but the heavy and dangerous smoke that spreads as a result.

-With many people unaccustomed to the smoky conditions, Washington State Patrol is reminding all drivers to change their driving habits accordingly.
+With many people unaccustomed to the smoky conditions, police are reminding all drivers to change their driving habits accordingly.

 How to Drive Through Smoke